nickrussler/oauth2-authentificator/README.MD

-# Simple OAuth 2.0 Client Library (using curl)
+# Simple OAuth 2.0 Client Library

-Simple PHP Library to do the OAuth2 authetification process.
+Simple PHP Library to do the OAuth2 authetification process using curl.

 ## Usage